 During the hike, it’s possible to observe a wide variety of flora and numerous species of birds.

-The summit of Pico del Aguila offers a sublime view of the rio Magdalena valley, and on a clear day it’s even possible to catch a glimpse of the 4,965 m Santo Isabel volcano and its ice cap, located several hundred km away in Los Nevados Natural Park!
+The summit of Pico del Aguila offers a sublime view of the rio Magdalena valley, and on a clear day it’s even possible to catch a glimpse of the 4965 m Santa Isabel volcano and its ice cap, located several hundred km away in Los Nevados Natural Park!

 Cerro de Quinini is located between the municipalities of Tibacuy and Cumaca.
-To get there on your own, take a bus from Bogotá’s Terminal del Sur to Silvania.
+To reach it on your own, you need to take a bus from Bogotá’s Terminal del Sur bound for Silvania.

 Our friend Dario and his agency offer regular group outings to Cerro de Quinini from Bogota by minibus.
 Please check if the scheduled departure dates are convenient for you.